How to use the moving average convergence divergence indicator

 Disadvantages of MACD trading

-- It is not advisable to use the MACD indicator if you are a long-term trader because the indicator is considered to be a short-term indicator, for the reason that the longest period it includes is the 26-day exponential moving average.
+- It is not advisable to use the MACD indicator if you are a long-term trader because it is considered a short-term indicator, for the reason that the longest period it includes is the 26-day exponential moving average

-- As a lagging indicator, when it signals potential trade, you have usually missed some of the profits, because you will enter the position later.
+- As a lagging indicator, when it signals a potential trade you have usually missed some of the profits, because you will enter the position later

 An example of a MACD signal line crossover is shown in the graphic below.